matrix-org/synapse/README.rst

 The advantages of Postgres include:

- * significant performance improvements due to the superior threading and caching model, smarter query optimiser
+ * significant performannce improvements due to the superior threading and caching model, smarter query optimiser
  * allowing the DB to be run on separate hardware
  * allowing basic active/backup high-availability with a "hot spare" synapse